AllenInstitute/scrattch.mapping/README.md

 Update notes are here: ![Versions](https://github.com/AllenInstitute/scrattch-mapping/blob/dev_njj/VERSIONS.md)

-## Docker

-We have setup a docker environemnt for scrattch.taxonomy and scrattch.mapping that contains all the required dependencies and the current version of all scrattch packages.
-This docker is accessible through docker hub via: `njjai/scrattch_mapping:0.6.6`.

-#### HPC usage:

-##### Non-interactive
-`singularity exec --cleanenv docker://njjai/scrattch_mapping:0.6.6 Rscript YOUR_CODE.R`

-##### Interactive
-`singularity shell --cleanenv docker://njjai/scrattch_mapping:0.6.6`

 ## Installation

+### Using docker (recommended)
+We have setup a docker environment for scrattch.taxonomy, scrattch.mapping, and scrattch.patchseq that contains all the required dependencies and the current version of all scrattch packages. **See [the readme](https://github.com/AllenInstitute/scrattch/blob/master/README.md#using-docker) for [the parent scrattch package](https://github.com/AllenInstitute/scrattch) for the most up-to-date docker information.**

+### Directly from GitHub (strongly discouraged)

-While we advice using the provided docker, you can also install scrattch.mapping directly from github as follows:
+While we advise using the provided docker, you can also install scrattch.mapping directly from GitHub as follows:

-*Note: slight edits to installation will be needed while repo is private.
-Also note that `doMC` may need to be installed manually from the download at https://r-forge.r-project.org/R/?group_id=947 if you use Windows.*

 ```
-# Quickly, but without the vignettes:
-devtools::install_github("AllenInstitute/scrattch-mapping")

-# More slowly, but with the vignettes:
-devtools::install_github("AllenInstitute/scrattch-mapping",build_vignettes=TRUE, force=TRUE)
+devtools::install_github("AllenInstitute/scrattch.mapping")
 ```

-Note that this strategy might not work outside the docker due to complicated dependencies.
+This strategy **might not work** due to complicated dependencies.
+Also note that `doMC` may need to be installed manually from [HERE](https://r-forge.r-project.org/R/?group_id=947) if you use Windows.
 Vignettes are provided below.

 ## Usage examples